MR

 Final Thoughts on FHSA

-And if you do change your mind in the nearest future, you can transfer the money saved in your FHSA to your RRSP.
+And if you do change your mind in the near future, you can transfer the money saved in your FHSA to your RRSP.
+However, funds will be subject to taxes when you withdraw from the RRSP.

 Top Questions About FHSA Canada